GDGAlgiers/nest-init-cli/README.md

 # About The Project

 Nest-Init is a powerful CLI tool designed to streamline the creation and configuration of new NestJS projects.
-It simplifies the setup process, whether you're building a REST API, a GraphQL service, or integrating with various databases.
-Nest-Init equips you with essential tools to efficiently launch your next NestJS application.
+It simplifies the setup process, allowing you to integrate different databases with ORMs and set up authentication efficiently.
+Nest-Init equips you with essential tools to launch your next NestJS application with ease.

 ### Features